noawe-boi/NoahsObsidianSync/Physics IA2 Report.md

 ##### Describe data collection process
 At each pipe length, 5 trials were conducted.
-At the beginning of each trial, the frequency generator was set to an estimate of the frequency that the 7th harmonic should occur at. an estimate of the 7th harmonic was found using the formula $f=\frac{7}{4}*v*\frac{1}{L}$ where $f$ is the frequency of the wave, n is the number corresponding to the harmonic being targeted, $v$ is the velocity of the wave, or the speed of sound, and $L$ is the length of the pipe.
+At the beginning of each trial, the frequency generator was set to an estimate of the frequency that the 7th harmonic should occur at.
+An estimate of the 7th harmonic was found using the formula $f=\frac{7}{4}*v*\frac{1}{L}$ where $f$ is the frequency of the wave, n is the number corresponding to the harmonic being targeted, $v$ is the velocity of the wave, or the speed of sound, and $L$ is the length of the pipe.
 This was derived from the formula $L=\frac{n\lambda}{4}$, when $v=f\lambda$ was substituted in.
 The speed of sound was substituted in as 343m/s, the accepted value, and the length of the pipe was substituted in as what it was measured as at the beginning of the trial.
 Once set, the frequency would be altered in increments of $\pm1$.
 If the amplitude increased, the last action would be repeated.
 For example, if increasing the frequency from 1010 Hz to 1011 Hz increased the amplitude by a measurable amount, it would be increased again to 1012 Hz.
 Vise versa if increasing the frequency decreased the amplitude, it would be decreased back to its previous value and may have continued to decrease if doing to increased amplitude.
 The frequency that produced the highest amplitude was considered to be the true 7th harmonic of the pipe at that length. .

 The average frequency that the 7th harmonic occurs at each pipe length was the mean of  frequencies from the five trials conducted at that specific length.
-These average frequency values were then plotted on the y axis, and the reciprocal of the pipe length corresponding to that average on the x axis.
+These average frequency values were then plotted on the y-axis, and the reciprocal of the pipe length corresponding to that average on the x-axis.
 A linear line of best fit was then found.
 This line was $y=632.87x + 53.896$.
 The minimum and maximum of this line were also calculated and found to be $y=577.58x + 75.37$ and $y=679.25x + -150.03$ respectively.
 The uncertainty of the frequency at each pipe length was found by subtracting the highest frequency recorded as the harmonic at each pipe length, then subtracting the corresponding lowest frequency from it.

 The uncertainty of the gradient was found by using the formula $\delta gradient = \frac{(max slope - min slope)}{2}$.
 By substituting the maximum and minimum lines of best fit $\delta gradient$ was found to be $\delta gradient = \frac{(679.25-577.58)}{2} = \pm 50.84$.
 Therefore, %$\delta$ is $\frac{50.84}{632.87}=$ 8.03%